bazaarvoice/bv-android-sdk/README.md

  * **Product browse example:** Illustrates using the Bazaarvoice Android SDK to query, browse and display ratings and reviews for products
  * **Review submission example:** Illustrates using the Bazaarvoice Android SDK to submit a photo-review that includes a user generated photo (camera/gallery), star rating and review text.
  * **Intent registration example:** Illustrates using the Bazaarvoice Android SDK to register an intent with an Android phone to allow sharing a photo from any context.
+ * **Product browse widget:** Illustrates using the Bazaarvoice Android SDK to make a widget that displays products and launches a brower app that shows reviews.